 If you’re wondering what to do in Cancun, let me tell you about the best activities and things to do in Cancun.

 The downtown of Cancun is in the Zona Hotelera, Hard Rock Cafe being the

 Partying in Cancun: The clubs are quite expensive, sometimes the entry is around $30-40 (USD) per person, but note that it includes unlimited drinks and a show.
 I guess that’s what makes Cancun a very desirable destination for young Americans aged 18-21, who can go out in Cancun (in Mexico, you can buy alcohol if you’re 18).
 I haven’t been to Cancun during the spring break time (I guess that would be the most popular time of the year for the 18-year-olds), however, if it’s not your cup of tea, I would recommend avoiding the time of the spring break if you’re planning to go to Cancun.

-Shopping in Cancun: there are a couple of shopping malls in Cancun, however, the prices are not much different from the US.
+Shopping in Cancun: there are a couple of shopping malls in Cancun, however, the prices are not that much different from the prices in the US.

 Museums and other activities in Cancun: one of the highlights of Cancun is the underwater museum – it’s best visited together with the shipwreck snorkelling tour.

 Best tours to take from Cancun: Cancun is a great destination for exploring the highlights of Yucatan peninsula and there are plenty of tours you can buy in order to see the most of Cancun.
 Some of the tours that I would recommend include:

 Where to stay in Cancun?
 Options for any budget